dennisfrijlink/nuxt-spa-boilerplate/assets/images/README.md

+# IMAGES

+**This directory is not required, you can delete it if you don't want to use it.**

-Folder for local images or vector graphics
+This directory contains your images or vector graphics.